Search by Provider Name

 FOSTER CHILD CLOTHING AND GOODS

-Provides new and gently used clothing, shoes, toys, books, and supplies to resource parents with children ages 0-6.
+Provides new and gently used clothing, shoes, toys, books, and supplies.
 Delivery is available in portions of Clackamas, Multnomah, and Washington Counties.
 Schedule pick-up of items for all other areas served.

 14555 SW 74th Avenue